How to Keep Frogs Out of Your Pool

 Give the Frogs an Escape

-The leading cause of frogs dying in pools is due to them being (or feeling) trapped in the water.
+The leading cause of frogs dying in pools is being (or feeling) trapped in the water.
 Frogs will often get out of the pool on their own if they can climb out.
 There are products that you can buy that cater to this method specifically.

 You can also use any object that you see fit, as long as it is sanitary and long enough to help the frogs out of your pool.
 Some people use swim toys, such as pool noodles, as ramps for frogs to escape.